Fel-Haj/mentoref-webapp/README.md

 Lastly, build the **Go** application and run the binary:
 Run the following from project root in your terminal to build `$ go build -o bin/app cmd/main.go` (output optional) and to run the app `$ ./bin/app`.

+Creating a docker image and container is also possible by running `docker-compose up -d`.

 ## Features (WIP)

 - User authentication - Sign up, sign in, and sign out functionality with JWT-based authentication (OAuth implementation in review)